Study of Language G (11384.1)

 Required IT skills

 None.
 Students may purchase the textbook or access library copies.
-The textbook will be used regularly during the synchronous sessions and it is the students' responsibility to have access to the right edition of the textbook and have completed the reading and weekly textbook tasks on time.
+The textbook will be used regularly during the synchronous sessions and it is the students' responsibility to have completed the reading and weekly textbook tasks on time.

 Work placement, internships or practicums